yoctoproject/poky/documentation/toaster-manual/toaster-manual-intro.rst

    -  See performance information such as build time, task time, CPU usage, and disk I/O.

-For an overview of Toaster shipped with the Yocto Project DISTRO Release, see the "`Toaster - Yocto Project
+For an overview of Toaster shipped with the Yocto Project &DISTRO;
+Release, see the "`Toaster - Yocto Project
 2.2 <https://youtu.be/BlXdOYLgPxA>`__" video.